KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-07-davey-resonanceos-rvm-ech-intake.md

 - identity treated as collapse
 - release treated as re-entry into field
 - coherence treated as aligned motion rather than stillness
-- ancient metaphysics and modern physics braided through a shared operator grammar
+- ancient metaphysics and modern physics co-articulated through a shared operator grammar
 - return-language closing the sequence
 - sovereignty framing attached to the glyphic-field method